opensearch-project/documentation-website/_security-analytics/settings.md

 `plugins.security_analytics.correlation_history_retention_period` (Time value): The amount of time to keep correlation history indexes before automatically deleting them.
 Default is 60 days.

-`plugins.security_analytics.request_timeout` (Time value): The timeout for miscellaneous requests from the plugin.
+`plugins.security_analytics.request_timeout` (Time value): The timeout for all requests the Security Analytics plugin sends to other parts of OpenSearch.
 Default is 10 seconds.

 `plugins.security_analytics.action_throttle_max_value` (Time value): The maximum amount of time you can set for action throttling.
 Default is 24 hours (this value displays as 1440 minutes in OpenSearch Dashboards).